B and T cell screen

 E-rosetting; T and B lymphocyte assays; B and T lymphocyte assays

-B and T cell screen is a laboratory test to determine the amount of T and B cells (lymphocytes) in the blood.
+B and T cell screen is a laboratory test to determine the amount of B and T lymphocytes in the blood.

 How the Test is Performed